swaptacular/swpt_accounts/README.md

   Initializes a new empty database, and creates the "chores" RabbitMQ queue.

-  **IMPORTANT NOTE: This needs to be run only once (at the beginning), but running it multiple times should not do any harm.**
+  **IMPORTANT NOTE: This command has to be run only once (at the beginning), but running it multiple times should not do any harm.**

 * `webserver`